what-to pack feature image 2

 The Northern Lights Alaskan Adventure Starter Pack

 Going to Alaska is quite an adventure, especially if you are out having fun in the snow and searching for the Northern Lights.
-To give you an idea of what an arctic experience is like, here are a few things you should pack:
+As the best time to see the Northern Lights in Alaska is typically during the winter months, we’d like to give you an idea of what an arctic experience is like, here are a few things you should pack:

 Typically, insulated mittens keep fingers warmer than gloves.
 If mittens still are not enough warmth, you can always layer a thinner pair of gloves under your mittens, like some ski gloves.
 Ski-gloves that come with removable, built-in liners are always an option as well.